CardiffUniversityComputationalRobotics/esc-nav-stack/README.md

   Action name to run a navigation query.

-- social_agents_topic (string)

-  Social agents topic used for the path planning.

 ### Subscribers

 The name of the subscribers' topics are just defined as an example, but they may be configured using the parameters defined before.